cd <your kicad source mirror>

 mkdir -p build/release

-mkdir build/debug # Optional for debug build.
+mkdir -p build/debug # Optional for debug build.

 cd build/release